My Dancing Story and Lack of Progress

 I have been dancing or attempting to dance for the last 15 years.
 The real story is that new and experienced dancers make no progress as far as the functional body movement is concerned.
 Majority of the beginners stop dancing due to the lack of progress and a clear understanding what needs to be done to improve.

-Those who decide to continue practicing by unconscious repetition drive their bodies into a physical plateau and often leading to injuries.
+Those who decide to continue practicing by unconscious repetition drive their bodies into a physical and mental plateau, and often leading to injuries.
 On the emotional side, they have to live with a quiet desperation syndrome and cover up their feelings for years to come.
 This creates an atmosphere of disconnection with reality and contributes to further frustration, and discomfort.

 Dancing and Beyond is not about drilling dancing movements to perfection.
 Rather, learning how is the body designed to move anatomically and avoiding an “unconscious” way of moving the body.
 On the other hand, if you focus on practicing dance figures without proper body functional movement it will lead to lack of progress, a loss of motivation and a life of illusion.